tgres/tgres/README.txt

 It has to be simple.
 There shouldn't be many daemons/components - just this one process to receive and serve the data and the database server.

-Horizontal scaling is an interesting problem, a consensus algorithm such as Raft may or may not be the right answer, we recognize that this is a tough call and that bridge, if we ever get there, will be crossed very carefully.
-Ideally scaling should happen in tandem with the best practices on the PostgreSQL side, which appears to be a moving target at this point.

 Presently Tgres does not store the original datapoints as they come in, data is always aggregated.
 This may change.